 Like many folk, January is the time of year that we start to focus on our goals for the year, as well as the health of ourselves and our families.
 After a month of stuffing myself with booze and largely beige food (damn you, cheese and cracker addiction), I am SO ready to get back on the healthy horse.
-As a rule, I am a pretty healthy person, and I care deeply about the health of my family as well as my own.
+As a rule, I am a pretty healthy person, and I care deeply about the health of my family as well as my own, and that includes skincare.
+Skincare products such as those made by softgel manufacturing really help to make me feel like my skin has been pampered.
 Since having my children, I’ve come to the conclusion that if I don’t look after myself, than I fall apart, which means more pressure on Adam and our family in general to keep everything running smoothly.

 During the winter months in particular, I’m always thinking of ways in which we can be more healthy, keep those immune systems ticking over, and be as bright eyed and bushy-tailed as possible.